opencleveland/RTAHeatMap/README.md

 ## Part 2: The Map

-The isochrone map is viewable at http://skorasaurus.github.io/RTAHeatMap/gh-pages/ which displays the time, in minutes, for a person to walk to the closest RTA transit stop.
+The isochrone map is viewable at http://opencleveland.github.io/RTAHeatMap which displays the time, in minutes, for a person, to walk to the closest RTA transit stop.

-The code for the map is at: https://github.com/skorasaurus/RTAHeatMap/tree/gh-pages
+The code for this map is in the gh-pages branch.

 # Details of how to generate the isochrone map